s4l1h/vue-toastr/README.md

         timeout: Toast Timeout for auto close can be integer ; default 5000
         progressbar: Progress Bar option need timeout or progressBarValue. can be boolean; default true
         progressBarValue: Initial value of the progress bar in percents (0..100), default null which does mean the progress bar is controlled by timeout; use this.$root.$refs.toastr.setProgress(aToast, newValue) later
+        style: Inline style option should be an object with key: value structure. default { } (empty object)
         closeOnHover: On mouse over stop timeout can be boolean; default true
         clickClose: On click toast close can be boolean; default false
         onCreated: On created toast event can be function